raymondfx/hyperledger-ledger/demo/AcmeDemoWorkshop.md

 Right now this just verifies the proof received and prints out the attributes it reveals, but in "real life" your application could do something useful with this information.

-Now you can run the Faber/Alice/Acme script from the "Preview of the Acme Controller" section above, and you should see Acme receive a proof from Alice!
+Now you can run the Journalist/Whistleblower/Acme script from the "Preview of the Acme Controller" section above, and you should see Acme receive a proof from Whistleblower!

-## Issuing Alice a Work Credential
+## Issuing Whistleblower a Work Credential

-Now we can issue a work credential to Alice!
+Now we can issue a work credential to Whistleblower!

 There are two options for this.
 We can (a) add code under option ```1``` to issue the credential, or (b) we can automatically issue this credential on receipt of the education proof.